 THE GLOBALISATION OF INTERESTS

 The increasing importance of Consumer interests and consumption patterns in China and India, but also Africa, South East Asia, the Middle East and Latin America is expected to lead the pathway to change in this segment.
 On the backend, however, sports businesses and publishers are frantically coordinating large sums of data for each club to meet their fans’ expectations.

-It is no wonder that more and more organisations within the sports industry are moving to automated reporting through natural language generation thus widening their user reach and engagement to a mass level.
+It is no wonder that more and more organizations within the sports industry are moving to automated reporting through natural language generation thus widening their user reach and engagement to a mass level.
 The engagement of new demographics in this regard and the rising importance of their tastes, values, preferences and consumption- specifically millennials, Genz and women is expected to further transform the way sports media is consumed in the forthcoming years.

 The sports industry is made up of a large number of diverse, smaller players across vastly different markets.
 Some sell sporting goods and apparel, while others are club franchises or media distributors.

 - Sky Sports

 - Detroit Tigers

 - Fútbol Club Barcelona